 - Hand’s on – they know different stuff because they have experience with it.

 - Some of your recruits should be keen on current trends such as social media.

-A radio show starts with an idea.
-For instance, I have the clever idea of creating a radio series on avocados.
-Yeah, the green super fruit.
-The next logical step for me is to ask WHY?
+Every radio show starts with an idea.
+For instance, we have the clever idea of creating a radio series on avocados.
+So why would we create a radio series on this topic?

-Simply because I like avocados.
-And millions of people love them but very few have insight into this royal fruit.
+Maybe we like avocados.
+Also, millions love avocadoes, but very few have the right facts on this royal fruit.